 While the appropriate use of financial and health care powers of attorney has significantly reduced the need for guardianships, the Firm nonetheless represents many parents and others in establishing and maintaining guardianships for disabled adults and minor children.
 Members of the Firm also serve as guardians ad litem for disabled persons.

 At almost any time in a given day, one of the Firm’s attorneys is in court representing a client in a litigated matter.
-The Firm’s litigation practice involves everything from accidents to zoning, and includes personal injury, appeals, commercial and other business disputes, collection cases, and landlord-tenant litigation.
-The Firm’s litigation clients include businesses arguing over millions of dollars and individuals seeking recovery in the small claims court.
+The Firm’s litigation practice involves everything from divorces to zoning, and includes commercial and other business disputes, collection cases, and landlord-tenant litigation.
+The Firm’s litigation clients include businesses arguing over millions of dollars and individuals seeking recovery in small claims court.
 Should the need arise, the Firm is able to call upon legal experts across the country to assist it in specialized matters.

-The Firm regularly represents governmental bodies, including municipalities, fire protection districts, townships, and housing authorities, with Mr. Badger having a significant practice in the representation of fire protection districts and housing authorities.
+Mr. Badger, Mrs. Considine, and Mrs. Kennedy regularly represent governmental bodies, including municipalities, fire protection districts, townships, and housing authorities, with Mr. Badger having a significant practice in the representation of fire protection districts and housing authorities.

 The Firm is actively involved in representing buyers and sellers of farmland, business property, and residences and negotiates contracts, prepares deeds, and handles closings.
-Mr. Gehlbach, who participates in a number of bar association real estate matters, practices extensively in these areas and frequently teaches courses and seminars to real estate agents and attorneys.
-Mr. Badger and Mrs. Foulker also dedicate a portion of their practices to real estate matters.
+The Firm dedicates a large portion of its practice to real estate matters.
 The Firm also frequently drafts leases and represents both landlords and tenants in lease disputes.
-In addition, Mr. Gehlbach and Mr. Lee concentrate significant portions of their practices in representing businesses seeking zoning changes or other permits necessary for expansion and development.
+In addition, the firm concentrates a significant portions of its practice in representing businesses seeking zoning changes or other permits necessary for expansion and development.